mjavason/HTML-Tailwind-Sandbox/README.md

    cd your-repo
    ```
 2. Open the `index.html` file in VS Code.
-3. Install the **Live Preview** extension by Microsoft from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).
+3. Install the **Live Preview** extension by Microsoft from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) to view changes right in your IDE.
-4. Click the **Go Live** button in VS Code to start previewing your changes instantly.
+4. Click the preview button at the top right of the editor, enjoy!

 ## 📂 Project Structure
 ```